 - Do not open envelopes addressed to you that contain official copies of documents.
-Instead, mail them unopened in a larger envelope to the Admissions Office.
+Instead, mail them unopened in a larger envelope to the Office of Predegree Advising & Admissions.

-- All materials must be received in the Admissions Office no later than the application deadline date for your application to be considered complete.
+- All materials must be received in the Office of Predegree Advising & Admissions no later than the application deadline date for your application to be considered complete.

-Materials are accepted and processed by the Admissions Office during regular business hours, Monday through Friday, 9 am to 5 pm Eastern Time.
+Materials are accepted and processed by the Office of Predegree Advising & Admissions during regular business hours, Monday through Friday, 9 am to 5 pm Eastern Time.

 5. How We Review Applications

-After grades become available for the term, admissions advisors conduct a final application review.
-The Admissions Office considers the following when reviewing applications.
+After grades become available for the term, advisors conduct a final application review and consider the following.

 Academic Standing and Student Conduct

 You must be in good academic standing with Harvard University, with no disciplinary or administrative procedures pending, stemming from violations of our Academic Integrity and/or Student Conduct policies.
-The Admissions Office will consider your academic disciplinary and student conduct records at Harvard University and other academic institutions in making admissions decisions.
+The Office of Predegree Advising & Admissions will consider your academic disciplinary and student conduct records at Harvard University and other academic institutions in making admissions decisions.